MouadDB/peentify-woocommerce/README.md

 Peentify-woocommerce is a wordpress plugin for link your peentify system to woocommerce store

 ### Description
+Firstly Peentify system is a script for e-commerce owners cash on delivery, Peentify will help you manage orders, expenses, payments and also the team work.<br>
 This is a WooCommerce plugin that helps to integrate your peentify system with woocommerce store. when there is a new order checkout , this plugin will send the order to your peentify system.

 ### Installation